omegasenior/topbiketoursportugal/content/tours/vicentine-cost-algarve-bike-tour.md

   - vicentine Coast
 meta:
   description: >
-    Start in Lisbon or in Sines in this amazing bike tours thru the south coast of Portugal....wild, nature and quiet bike tour
+    Start in Lisbon or in Sines in this amazing bike tour thru the south west coast of Portugal....wild, nature and quiet bike tour near the beautiful beaches of the Atlantic south west coast.
+Self guided and guided bike tours available.
+Electric bicycles and mountain bicycles can be booked.
   keywords: >-
-    Vicentine Coast to Algarve, lisbon bike tour, alentejo bike tour, algarve bike tour
+    Vicentine Coast to Algarve cycling holiday, alentejo bike tour, algarve bike tour, Alentejo southwest bike tour
   robots: INDEX
-  title: 'Vicentine Coast to Algarve '
+  title: Cycle the Vicentine Coast to Algarve Southewest Coast
 groupSizeMax: 1
 groupSizeMin: -2
 minAge: 1